classes terms notepad report calendar noticeboard attendance trophy sen parentview parent-view Parent V iew

 Our English lessons are based around exciting, rich texts that inspire creativity and a love of reading.

-Alongside these units, children also take part in daily handwriting and spelling sessions to strengthen accuracy, fluency, and confidence in their writing.
+Alongside these units, children will take part in daily handwriting and spelling sessions to help strengthen accuracy, fluency, and confidence in their writing.

 ๐Ÿ”ข Maths

-Children will also be practising their times tables fluency daily throughout the term to help them feel confident and prepared for the Multiplication Tables Check (MTC).
+Throughout the term, children will also practise their times tables fluency every day to help them feel confident and well prepared for the Multiplication Tables Check (MTC).

 French